andersganander/record_store/README.md

 At the top of the page there's a section describing the status of your site and when it was last deployed.
 To remove the project from auto-deploy:
-Repeat step 1-2 in the above list
-3. Click the drop down under 'Branch' and select 'None'.
+Repeat step 1-2 in the above list, then click the drop down under 'Branch' and select 'None'.
+Click 'Save'.
-4. Click 'Save'.

 The live link can be found here - [REAL Records](https://andersganander.github.io/record_store/)